Lightprotocol/light-protocol/README.md

 ### Current State

+Both programs are ready for audit.

 The current user flow is separated in two actions:
 - first verifying a proof plus executing protocol logic (moving funds, storing commitments onchain among others)
 - second inserting those commitments as batches into the Merkle tree

+The verifier program verifies a ZKP, inserts nullifiers, transfers funds, and inserts merkle tree leaves.
+It works exactly the same way as in the last version of Lightprotocol except that leaves are only saved on chain but not inserted into the Merkle tree yet.
+The insertion of these leaves takes place in the second step and can be batched.
+- createVerifierState (sends data, verifies tx txIntegrityHash)
+- compute (verifies ZKP)
+- lastTx (executes protocol logic atomically)

 The second flow is finished and ready for audit.
 It consists out of the following functions in the merkle_tree_program directory: